jengalas/thesurveystation-jekyll/_posts/2024-11-07-magnetic-stations-part-1.md

 featured_image: mag-station.jpg
 ---

 I received three documents from Harry Nelson of MaineDOT concerning magnetic stations.
+He states that "The description of magnetic stations are not published by NGS other than in these publications."

 As described in [Uses of Magnetic Stations](/assets/docs/publications/Special_Publication_No_213-magnetic-stations.pdf) (U. S. Coast & Geodetic Survey Special Publication No. 213 from 1937), magnetic stations provide known points at which magnetic declination can be measured and tracked over time.